-A McKinsey study indicated that 75% of people used digital channels for the first time during Covid-19: online shopping, digital health and televisions, online ecclesiastical services, Zoom and so on.
+A McKinsey study indicated that 75% of people used digital channels for the first time during Covid-19: online shopping, digital health and televisions, online church services, Zoom and so on.
 We have just witnessed one of the most massive changes ever seen in the human approach to technology.

 The center of our future universe has moved a little further